 Switching logical layout is much harder for me than switching physical layout.
 Even though the Advantage is firmware remappable, I set my logical layout in the computer OS, so I will keep the logical layout for all keyboards, including the laptop keyboard.

 Some people retain their QWERTY touch typing skills while learning an alternative layout by associating logical layout with physical keyboard, e.g., typing Colemak on the Advantage and QWERTY on standard keyboards.
-And I did actually get the Advantage the same year I switched to Colemak, but I much prefer typing Colemak on my laptop while traveling to maintaining my QWERTY skills.
+And I did actually get the Advantage the same year I switched to Colemak, but I much prefer typing Colemak on my laptop while traveling over maintaining my QWERTY skills.

 It’s not really necessary have Colemak legends on the keys, but I did get a set of custom keycaps made by WASD keyboards for one of my two Advantages — complete with my Danish variation of Colemak — as shown in the images above and below.
 It’s mostly for show, because the legends are not necessary for touch typing, and the Advantage is not so good anyway for one-handed use where the legends might be relevant.